Stone throwing: History

-The throwing of rocks or stones is one of the most ancient forms of ranged-weapon combat, with stone-throwing slings found among other weapons in the tomb of Tutankhamen, who died about 1325 BC.
+The throwing of rocks or stones is one of the most ancient forms of ranged-weapon combat, with stone-throwing slings found among other weapons in the tomb of Tutankhamun, who died about 1325 BC.

 Xenophon mentions the petrobóloi (πετροβόλοι) in his work Hellenica, and Thucydides and Cassius Dio both mention the lithobóloi (λιθοβόλοι) in History of the Peloponnesian War and Histories respectively.
 Both terms mean stone-throwers in Ancient Greek, as army units.

 De re militari (Latin "Concerning Military Matters") by the Roman writer Publius Flavius Vegetius Renatus details Roman soldiers training to throw stones as weapons.
 "Recruits are to be taught the art of throwing stones both with the hand and sling."
 And "Formerly all soldiers were trained to the practice of throwing stones of a pound weight with the hand, as this was thought a readier method since it did not require a sling."

 Goguryeo held an annual national seokjeon (stone battle) attended by the king himself.
 Originally a product of the warlike Goguryeo period, seokjeon gradually evolved into a widely enjoyed pastime during the more peaceful Goryeo and Joseon periods.

 Historically, stoning was used as a method of human execution in several cultures.

 In 17th century Lisbon, it was common that war games of stone throwing would take place amongst its citizens.

 In the 18th century, William Blackstone stated that throwing stones in a town or city on a highway, when it caused a death, was to be defined as manslaughter rather than murder.

 In 19th century Britain, "stone throwing" was defined as a "nuisance", one of a number of offenses such as "kite-flying" and "doorbell ringing" to be handled by bylaws which differed from town to town.

 Despite the blatant risks, stones have also been cast amongst children as a game, often with tragic consequences.